 I call Guilt Is a Ghost the “synquel” to Help for the Haunted: A Decade of Vera Van Slyke Ghostly Mysteries.
 It’s not a prequel — and it’s not a sequel — because the two books overlap in terms of time.
 Each book stands on its own, but the underlying chronology is this:

 - The first four chapters of Guilt Is a Ghost are set in 1899.
 This is when journalist Vera Van Slyke exposed a fake Spiritualist medium named Ludmila Prášilová (aka Lucille Parsell) at the Morley Mansion in Boston.
-Despite this strained first encounter, Vera found her “Dr. Watson” in Lucille, a woman who will become her lifelong companion.
+Despite this strained first encounter, Vera found her “Dr. Watson” in Lucille, a woman who went on to be her lifelong friend.

-- Help for the Haunted opens by referring to this first encounter and picks up immediately after it.
-Vera proves to Lucille that, while séances are usually fake, ghosts are entirely real!
-Four more successful ghost hunts follow, taking the reader through 1902.
+- Help for the Haunted opens by referring to this first encounter and picks up a few days afterward.
+During an interview for a book on phony mediums, Vera invites Lucille on a ghost hunt and shows her that, while séances are typically fake, ghosts are entirely real!
+Four more of their supernatural investigations follow, taking the reader through 1902.

 - The remainder of Guilt Is a Ghost takes place in 1903 as the ghost-hunting duo return to the Morley Mansion.
 It’s haunted now, and their history there is mingled with that haunting!